tommyjee/model_monitoring/README.md

 # model_monitoring

-This is Tom's attempt at creating his first Shiny app to help monitor existing models.
+Quick attempt at creating a Shiny app to monitor existing models.